sfjiang1990/Coresets-for-Clustering-with-Fairness-Constraints/README.md

 1. Prepare the Python environment that FairTree and FairLP require

-2. Put the compiled binary of BICO into BICO/ folder
+2. Put the compiled binary of BICO into BICO/ folder (the source code is located in code/bico_src)

 3. Download the following datasets and compress the CSV files as data.csv.gz files and put them in data/DATASET_NAME/ folder.
 For instance, for census1990, one should compress & put it in data/census1990/data.csv.gz.